 You are here

-Professor Foufoula-Georgiou has been an MSI researcher for many years, and she has been an MSI Fellow since 1996.
-Her research group uses MSI resources to support their work studying precipitation and water systems.
-Using data received from a number of sources, the group is analyzing and modeling rainfall across large portions of the earth’s surface.
+Professor Foufoula-Georgiou uses MSI resources to support research studying precipitation and water systems.
+Using data received from a number of sources, the Foufoula-Georgiou research group is analyzing and modeling rainfall across large portions of the earth’s surface.
 The datasets for both the precipitation measurements and for geological features (river networks, channels, etc.) are very large, necessitating the use of powerful computing capabilities and parallel computational capacity.
-Professor Foufoula-Georgiou is on the faculty at the St. Anthony Falls Laboratory and is the director of the National Center for Earth-Surface Dynamics and is a Resident Fellow at the Institute on the Environment.
+Besides being on the faculty at the St. Anthony Falls Laboratory, Professor Foufoula-Georgiou the director of the National Center for Earth-Surface Dynamics and is a Resident Fellow at the Institute on the Environment.